ProgramCommunication Ph.D Program

 Among many professional service commitments, I have chaired the National Communication Association's Committee on International Discussion and Debate, Diamond Anniversary Book Award Committee, and Gerald R. Miller Outstanding Dissertation Award Committee; the American Forensic Association's Publications Committee; and the Western States Communication Association's Finance Committee.
 I am a former President of the Western Forensic Association.
 I also am a former director of the Trojan Debate Squad at U.S.C. and of the Annenberg doctoral program.

 I am a dog person!
-My spouse, Dr. Colleen M. Keough, and I currently are owned and operated by a precocious black cocker spaniel, CH CT Samamari N April's The Dark Knight TDU BN RN CGC.
+My spouse, Dr. Colleen M. Keough, and I currently are owned and operated by a precocious black cocker spaniel, CH CT Samamari N April's The Dark Knight CD BN NAJ RN TDU CGC.
 "Gotham" earned both his conformation and tracking championships before his second birthday.
 He is the youngest Champion Tracker in the history of the breed and earned all five American Kennel Club tracking titles more quickly (in nine months and one day) than any other dog in history, all breeds.
-He also is the second-youngest Champion Tracker of all time (all breeds), the youngest male, and the youngest with nontracking titles; a Dutch shepherd bitch was about two months younger when she earned her CT, but she focused solely on tracking, while Gotham split time, also earning his breed championship and other titles in obedience and rally.
+He also is the second-youngest to earn all five titles (all breeds), the youngest male, and the youngest with nontracking titles; a Dutch shepherd bitch was about two months younger, but she focused solely on tracking, while Gotham split time, also earning his breed championship and other titles in obedience and rally.
 And these accomplishments don't even reflect his best qualities!

 - Argumentation and Advocacy

 - Communication and Social Movements